ircube/devices-ui/README.md

 this is the UI application for Devices Task

 # Setup:
+* node version: v16.13.0
-After clone from git, install dependencies:
+* After clone from git, install dependencies:
 `npm install`

 # Run locally:
 `npm start`